Optimized Power Control for Over-the-Air Computation in Fading Channels: System Model and Problem Formulation

+where the scaling factor ($K+1$) of ${\rm MSE} (t)$ for the correlated sensing case is omitted without any loss in optimality.
 Note that the channel coefficients over slots are assumed to be generated from a stationary and ergodic stochastic process.
-Let $\bm \nu\triangleq[h_1,\cdots,h_K]$ denote the channel vector collecting the wireless channel coefficients from the $K$ device transmitters to the FC receiver, or the fading state \cite{RZ09}.
+Let $\bm \nu\triangleq[h_1,\cdots,h_K]$ denote the channel vector comprising the wireless channel coefficients from the $K$ device transmitters to the FC receiver, or the fading state \cite{RZ09}.
 Let $\psi(\bm\nu)$ denote the probability, or the fraction of time, when the channel is in the fading state $\bm\nu$.
-Accordingly, we define $\mathbb{E}_{\bm\nu}[\tilde{f}(\bm\nu)] \!\!=\!\! \int_{\bm\nu}\! \tilde{f}(\bm\nu) \psi(\bm\nu) d\bm\nu$ as the expectation of any function $\tilde{f}(\bm\nu)$ over fading states.
+Accordingly, we define $\mathbb{E}_{\bm\nu}[\tilde{f}(\bm\nu)] \!\!=\!\! \int_{\bm\nu}\! \tilde{f}(\bm\nu) \psi(\bm\nu) d\bm\nu$ as the expectation of any function $\tilde{f}(\bm\nu)$ over fading distributions.
 By using the stationary and ergodic nature of the fading channels, the time-average MSE in \eqref{MSE_s_y_t} can be translated to the following ensemble-average MSE:

 where $p_k(\bm \nu)$ and $\eta(\bm \nu)$ denote device $k$'s transmit power and the FC's denoising factor at any fading state $\bm \nu$, respectively.

 Furthermore, in practice, each device $k \in \mathcal K$ is constrained by an average power budget $\bar P_k$.
 Therefore, we have the devices' individual average transmit power constraints as